 - A brake warning light appears on the instrument cluster

-Defective piston seal: several brake components feature pistons in them, and this piston comes with seals.
-Brake components that feature pistons include drum brake wheel cylinder, disc brake caliper, and brake master cylinder.
+Defective piston seal: Several brake components feature pistons in them, and these pistons come with seals.
+Brake components that feature pistons include the drum brake wheel cylinder, the disc brake caliper, and the brake master cylinder.

 The piston is a moving part that functions with hydraulic force.
 It has seals that prevent the fluid from leaking.
-Over time, these seals will tear due to normal wear or mechanical force, allowing the fluid to leak.
+Over time, these seals will wear or be subjected to mechanical forces, allowing the fluid to leak.

-Damaged brake hose or brake lines: Brake hose and brake lines are made with strong materials to withstand rugged roads and extreme conditions.
-Over time, they can pit, rust or tear.
+Damaged brake hoses or brake lines: Brake hoses and lines are made from strong materials to withstand rugged roads and extreme conditions.
+Over time, they can pit, rust, or tear.
 Defective brake line fittings, broken brake lines, and torn brake hoses can result in fluid leaks.

-Loosen or damaged bleeder valve: Each vehicle wheel has a bleeder valve, also known as a bleeder screw, used in bleeding air out of the brake systems.
-If the bleeder valve gets knocked loose or damaged due to rust, it can result in fluid leaks.
+Loosen or damaged bleeder valve: Each wheel on a vehicle has a bleeder valve, also known as a bleeder screw, used to bleed air from the brake system.
+If the bleeder valve becomes loose or rusted, it can cause fluid leaks.

-Worn out brake shoes, pads, drums, and rotors: Brake shoes, pads, drums, and brake rotors are subject to wear.
+Worn-out brake shoes, pads, drums, and rotors: Brake shoes, pads, drums, and rotors are subject to wear.

-If these components wear out, it can cause the pistons to come out beyond how it is supposed to.
+If these components wear out, it can cause the pistons to protrude beyond their intended position.
 This will damage the seal and cause fluid leaks.

-Defective brake master cylinder reservoir: Most brake fluid reservoirs in newer cars are produced with plastic material and can become brittle due to excess heat in the engine bay.
-If this happens, it will apparently cause the reservoir to crack, causing the brake fluid to start dripping out and flowing down through the rear of the engine.
+Defective brake master cylinder reservoir: Most brake fluid reservoirs in newer cars are made of plastic and can become brittle from excess heat in the engine bay.
+If this happens, the reservoir will apparently crack, allowing brake fluid to drip out and flow down through the rear of the engine.

-So, if you notice brake fluid leaking under the middle of the car, check the brake master reservoir for cracks or fluid around the area.
+If you notice brake fluid leaking under the middle of the car, check the brake master reservoir for cracks or fluid around it.
 The brake lines can also be a culprit.

 Lousy ABS Module: The module consists of high-pressure brake fluid lines.
-Unfortunately, this component can rust or wear down due to mechanical force and cause fluid leaks.
+Unfortunately, this component can rust or wear down under mechanical force, leading to fluid leaks.

 Where does brake fluid usually leak from?

-If you’re experiencing any signs of brake fluid leaks, the first thing is to check your brake system to confirm if there’s a leak somewhere around the car.
+If you’re experiencing any signs of brake fluid leaks, the first step is to check your brake system to confirm whether there’s a leak somewhere on the car.
 Start by opening the hood.
 Check the brake fluid level to verify if the system is leaking.

 A severe leak will drastically reduce the fluid level.
-If you can’t locate the brake fluid reservoir, consult your owner’s booklet.
-If the inspection confirms the fluid level is okay, there are chances that you have a small leak that could be allowing air into the system.
+If you can’t locate the brake fluid reservoir, consult your owner’s manual.
+If the inspection confirms the fluid level is okay, there’s a chance you have a small leak that could be allowing air into the system.

 Check the following areas for fluid leaks;